Victorian Electoral Commission: Liquor licensing polls

-Until December 2021, there were certain "dry areas" in the City of Whitehorse and City of Boroondara which required a poll to be conducted by the VEC before granting a liquor license in that dry area.
-If a majority of electors in that area voted against the proposed license, that license was not granted and any other liquor license applications were not allowed to be proposed in that area for 3 years.
+Until December 2021, there were certain "dry areas" in the City of Whitehorse and City of Boroondara which required a poll to be conducted by the VEC before granting a liquor licence in that dry area.
+If a majority of electors in that area voted against the proposed licence, that licence was not granted and any other liquor licence applications were not allowed to be proposed in that area for 3 years.
 Following amendments to the Liquor Control Reform Act 1998, these dry areas were abolished so the polls no longer need to be conducted.

 Electoral enrolment

 The VEC's Electoral Enrolment Branch maintains the State electoral roll.
-Unlike all other states (with the exception of Western Australia), the VEC maintains its own roll rather than depending on the Commonwealth roll which is maintained by the AEC.
+Only Victoria and Western Australia maintain their own state rolls rather than depending on the Commonwealth rolls maintained by the AEC.
 The VEC still receives updates from the AEC to ensure that the Commonwealth and Victorian rolls mirror each other.

 The VEC conducts several promotional programs to ensure that electors update their information when their enrolment details change.